robsonmarques/mascherari/README.md

 => "5554212035"
 ```

-You can set more than one attribute on the same format:
+You can set a format for more than one attribute:

 ```ruby
 attr_masked :phone, :mobile, :format => "(##) ####-####"